midsu/HighPerfCOMP_CPSC_479/project2/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## project-2

-For this project I chose a topic covered in class or similar to the topics listed below and designed an algorithm that uses MPI/openMP/CUDA to solve a data science problem.
+For this project we chose a topic covered in class or similar to the topics listed below and designed an algorithm that uses MPI/openMP/CUDA to solve a data science problem.

 - [x] Parallel sorting
 - [ ] Some data clustering techniques